OnePlus 9 & OnePlus 9 Pro arrive with Hasselblad cameras

 $969 / EUR 899 / Rs 64,999

 In our previous article, we talked about the OnePlus 9R, which is the cheapest offering from the brand under the all-new 9-series.
-Well, alongside that phone, we got the siblings are well, i.e., the OnePlus 9 & the OnePlus 9 Pro.
+Well, alongside that phone, we got the siblings as well, i.e., the OnePlus 9 & the OnePlus 9 Pro.
 At the launch event, one thing that OnePlus highlighted the most was its partnership with Hasselblad to improve the cameras on its flagships.
 Well, the 9 and 9 Pro are the first OnePlus phones which benefit from this $150 million partnership between the two brands.

 Starting off with the OnePlus 9, there isn’t anything new to talk about the design since the company itself revealed it way before the launch.
 In a nutshell, take the OnePlus 8T, slap that new camera module design on it, and boom!
 You got yourself the OnePlus 9.
 There is the same flat display on the front with a hole-punch cutout on the top left corner and the same port and button placement.
 In fact, just like in the case of the 9R, the display on the 9 is the same as on the OnePlus 8T.
 So it is a 6.55-inch 120Hz Fluid AMOLED panel featuring Full-HD+ resolution.
 Now using the same display as on the 8T of last year is not bad at all because that panel was excellent.